LouisCharlesC/safe/README.md

 # Make your multi-thread code safe and crystal clear!
-*safe* is a header-only library that helps you get your multi-threaded code safe and understandable.
 *Every variable shared by multiple threads should be wrapped in a Safe object.*
 ## Contents
+*safe* is a header-only library that helps you get your multi-threaded code safe and understandable.
+This readme explains the library through several code examples.
+The first sections provide basic usage examples.
+The later sections explain how *safe* can be used in more complex and unexpected scenarios.
+Enjoy safe multi-threading!
 - [Overview](#Overview)
 - [Basic usage](#Basic-usage)
 - [Main features](#Main-features)
 - [Going a little bit deeper](#Going-a-little-bit-deeper)
 - [Advanced use cases](#Advanced-use-cases)
 ## Overview
-*safe* defines the Safe and Access class tempplates.
+*safe* defines the Safe and Access class templates.
 A Safe object packs a lockable object (e.g. std::mutex) and a value object (whatever you need to protect using the lockable object).
 Safe objects expose the value object through a simple and expressive interface:
 - use the access() member functions to gain protected access to the value.
 - use the unsafe() member functions for unprotected access.

-Protected access is achieved through the Access class.
-Think of the Access class as a combination of a lock (e.g. std::lock_guard) and a pointer to the value object.
+Protected access is achieved through the Access class template.
+Think of Access objects as a combination of a lock (e.g. std::lock_guard) and a pointer to the value object.
 The lock gives you the full power of RAII for managing the lockable object, and the pointer-like functionality only exists for the span of time where the lockable object is locked.

 Here is why you want to use safe:
 ### Without safe